 (v) all relevant technical information which may reasonably be required for safe and successful execution of the Work Assignment (e.g. service manuals, spare part lists, drawings, designs etc.) has been provided to PHCEU beforehand and free or charge.

-25.2 The Customer will be liable for any losses or costs incurred by PHCEU through the Customer’s failure to meet the above provisions.
+25.2 The Buyer will be liable for any losses or costs incurred by PHCEU through the Buyer’s failure to meet the above provisions.

 Article 26: Decontamination of the Equipment

-26.1 The Customer is obliged to ensure that:
+26.1 The Buyer is obliged to ensure that: